Brand Hong Kong - Asia's world city

 • Do not allow children to chew or mouth painted surfaces of toys or furniture that may have been painted with lead-based paint.

 • Clean the dust in your house regularly if it might be decorated with lead-based paint, especially when the paint is in deteriorating conditions.
-It is also recommended to wash children's hands and faces frequently to remove any lead dusts and soil.
+Wash children's hands and faces frequently to remove any lead dusts and soil.

 • Keep all lead contaminated / contained products away from children.
 Some types of pigments that are used as make-up (e.g. surma or kohl) or hair colouring dye may contain lead.